myStrom/node-red-contrib-mystrom/ADVANCED.md

 ![](misc/output-highlight.png)

-If the address of a button action is set to 'wire' the outputs of the button node will output the message 'success'.
-The first node output however is always reserved for the 'report' action.
-This means that, if the 'Single click' address is set to 'wire', the second output will get the message 'success'.
-For 'Double click' the third output will get it, for 'Long click' the forth and for 'Touch' the fifth.
+If the address of a button action is set to 'wire' the outputs of the button node will output the interaction type (e.g. "double" for double click).
+If you have checkd the box "Enable advanced configuration", you can further manually specify where you would like to send the the request and with which data as payload.
+If you leave the data field empty and enter "wire" in the address field you will be using the output ports again.